Get your EIN in as fast as 7 business days. Apply now for $49

 How Do You Apply for a Corporate EIN?

-US residents receive their corporate EIN in under 15 minutes online at $0 cost.
-Non-residents receive theirs in 4-7 business days via fax.
-The application process is the same regardless of whether your corporation is a C-Corp or S-Corp.
+US residents receive their corporate EIN in under 15 minutes online at $0.
+Non-residents receive theirs in 4-7 business days by fax to 855-215-1627.
+The process is identical for C-Corps and S-Corps.
 You need your articles of incorporation and the responsible party's personal identification.

 Corporate EIN Application Checklist